Acrosticc/AcroMod/README.md

 * Lightweight in-page interface.
 * Toggle the menu using **F2**.
-* Designed to remain unobtrusive during normal use.
+* Designed to remain unobtrusive during use.

 ### 🔧 Additional Features